karanpro06/VLSI-LAB-EXP-1/README.md

 **AIM:**

-To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.2.

 **APPARATUS REQUIRED:**